patrickryan01/patrickryan01/README.md

 > "I'm fine." — me, clearly not fine, surrounded by 6 empty white monster cans and 14 terminal windows

+> "My white monster is bigger than yours." — me, to a coworker who showed up with a Red Bull.
+He has since switched.
+You're welcome.

 > "You can't fire me, I'm the only one who knows how the YAML works" — technically not a threat, technically

 ## 📬 Reach Me (I Cannot Be Contained)